Child Life Blog Banner (8)

 1997 Interview with Joan Chan, hosted by Debbie Laskey-Fingerhut

-As she learned more about pediatric hospital experiences, Joan encountered the Association for the Care of Children in Hospitals (ACCH), a membership organization dedicated to creating child- and family-friendly hospital environments.
+As she learned more about pediatric hospital experiences, Joan encountered the Association for the Care of Children in Hospitals (ACCH, now ACLP), a membership organization dedicated to creating child- and family-friendly hospital environments.
 In 1972, she traveled to attend their annual conference in Atlanta, Georgia where she made connections with child life leaders and learned about their role in the hospital.
 After the conference, Joan immediately began laying the foundation for a child life program at Downstate.
 Over the next decade, she directed and developed the program across three in-patient units, continually lobbying hospital administration for recognition and funding.
-She simultaneously served as Clinical Assistant Professor of Pediatrics at Downstate, where she was responsible for the design and implementation of a child life component in the psychiatry clerkship for third year medical students.
+She simultaneously served as Clinical Assistant Professor of Pediatrics at Downstate and was responsible for the design and implementation of a child life component in the psychiatry clerkship for third year medical students.
 Over the span of her career, she would continue teaching and hold professorships and faculty positions at Adelphi University, State University of New York at Stony Brook, and Bank Street College of Education, where she collaborated with two other faculty members to establish and teach the first two courses leading to a major in Child Life.

 “Educating Interns in a Child Life Program: The Agency Supervisor’s Perspective” Journal of Experiential Education Fall 1983